acneimelvien-25/Computational-Neuroscience-Introductory-CNI-School-2026/README.md

 This repository contains all necessary:

-*  Training documents
-*  Learning resources
-*  Session materials
+*  Slides
-*  Code notebooks and tutorials
+*  Code notebooks and link to tutorial resources
-*  Slides and project materials
+*  Additional Recommended Learning Resources

 ---